 ½ cup hot water

-2 Tablespoons apricot butter or other fruit jam
+2 Tablespoons apricot butter, date paste or other fruit jam

 Canola oil, optional, for handling sticky batter